**Page description appears here**

 “Joint Identification of Infinite-Frequency Added Mass and Fluid-Memory Models of Marine Structures”

-Authors: Tristan Perez and Thor I. Fossen
+Authors: Tristan Perez and Thor I. Fossen,

-Reference: 2008, Vol. 29, No. 3, pp. 93-102.
+Reference: 2008, Vol 29, No 3, pp. 93-102.

 Keywords: Identification, Frequency-domain, Marine Structure Models